 We’re asking for an hour of your time per week.
 You and your volunteer will work out how you spend the time.
-You can choose to meet face to face or you can also keep in touch by phone, text and email.
-It is up to you and your volunteer.
+Each mentoring relationship can last between 12 weeks and one year depending on what works best for you and your mentee.

 WHAT HAPPENS IF I DON’T GET ON WITH MY VOLUNTEER?

 We understand that sometimes people just don’t gel or are on different wavelengths.
 Get in touch and we'll start the matching process again with someone different.